Back to Blogs

 Leicester’s forces were cut off as they were fording the River Lark, and while split between banks were easier prey for supporters of Henry II who rode under the banner of St Edmund, backed by our Abbey.
 The King’s supporters took the victory and captured Leicester.

-On display we have the two swords found at the battle site.
-The first - looked after by Moyse’s Hall Museum - is on permanent loan from the MacRae family who owned the land it was found upon.
-The second sword is usually on display at All Saints Hotel close to where it was found, with their café overlooking the beautifully kept battlefield.
-This is the first time the public have been offered the chance to see the swords side-by-side.
-From the battlefield we also have a dagger and spear, as well as arrowheads and bolts of the period to give a sense of the scene itself.
+The first is on display Moyse’s Hall Museum on permanent loan from the MacRae family who owned the land it was found upon.
+From the battlefield the Museum also has a dagger and spear, as well as arrowheads and bolts of the period to give a sense of the scene itself.

-Two rings were found near the battle site on land near the River Lark.
+Two rings were also found near the battle site on land near the River Lark.
 There is a story about Petronilla, wife of the captured Earl of Leicester, who cast a ring into the mud and went into the water.
 It has been suggested that if true she was trying to drown herself in defeat.
 While unlikely to be her ring, these two pieces offer a chance to contemplate a moment of humanity within a narrative largely lost to inhuman facts and dates.
 One is a stunning Roman ring, which, it has been suggested, may have been reused during the Medieval period.
 The other is probably too late for the battle but nonetheless a beautifully inscribed gold medieval ring.

 Related Blogs